evanfloden/nf-toxomix/README.md

 NF-toxomix: Pipeline for toxicology predictions based on transcriptomic profiles

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

+The pipeline from Juma Bayjan at Maastricht University which in turn aimed to reproduce the article "A transcriptomics-based in vitro assay for predicting chemical genotoxicity in vivo", by C.Magkoufopoulou et. al.

 ### Documentation